 Since the New National Curriculum was introduced by the Government in 2014/15, we have been working hard to develop our school approach and provision for pupils.
-As part of this work, we have recently adopted the 'Cornerstones Curriculum', a nationally recognised approach for delivering outstanding learning opportunities for children.
-We shall implement this from September 2017 in order to ensure our curriculum is engaging, rigorous, challenging and contains positive learning experiences for the children.
+As part of this work, we have adopted the 'Cornerstones Curriculum', a nationally recognised approach for delivering outstanding learning opportunities for children.
+Since using this curriculum in September 2017, we have worked to ensure our curriculum is engaging, rigorous, challenging and contains positive learning experiences for the children.

 Cornerstones ensures that we are able to deliver all aspects of the National Curriculum (www.gov.uk/government/collections/national-curriculum) and the Early Years Foundation Stage Curriculum (www.gov.uk/government/publications/early-years-foundation-stage-framework--2)

 What is the Cornerstones Curriculum?

 The Cornerstones Curriculum is a creative and thematic approach to learning that is mapped to the new 2014 Primary National Curriculum to ensure comprehensive coverage of national expectations.
 Our new curriculum will be delivered through Imaginative Learning Projects (Topics) which will provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of our children’s learning.

 We believe children learn better when they are encouraged to use their imagination and apply their learning to engaging contexts.
 Our new curriculum will provide lots of learning challenges throughout the academic year that will require children to solve problems, apply themselves creatively and express their knowledge and understanding effectively across the curriculum.

 Cornerstones also provide a rigorous essential skills framework that outlines the end of year expectations in all subjects.
 These essential skills are tied to activities and are age related so that staff can track children’s progress and identify their individual learning needs.

 How it Works?